-The Group's exposure to market risk for changes in interest rates relates primarily to the Group's short term borrowing obligations.
+The Group's exposure to market risk for changes in interest rates relates primarily to the Group's long term property loan obligations.
 The level of borrowings is disclosed in note 15.
-The Group's policy is to manage its interest cost using a mix of fixed and variable rate debt.
+The Group's policy is to manage its interest cost using a variable rate debt.